Skip advert

 Advertisement - Article continues below

-While the astonishingly visceral GT4 RS sits at the pinnacle of the range with a GT3-derived 493bhp motor and extreme aero, it's the softer and less wearing GT4 that we enjoy most on the road.
-That engine is Porsche’s naturally aspirated 4-litre flat-six, putting out 414bhp and 310lb ft of torque to the rear wheels through the six-speed manual or seven-speed PDK.
+While the astonishingly visceral GT4 RS and Spyder RS sit at the pinnacle of the range with a GT3-derived 493bhp motor and extreme aero, it's the softer and less wearing GT4 and Spyder that we enjoy most on the road.
+The engine is Porsche’s naturally aspirated 4-litre flat-six, putting out 414bhp and 310lb ft of torque to the rear wheels through the six-speed manual or seven-speed PDK.
 Both are the best examples of their type, although the manual does come with achingly long ratios.

 Advertisement - Article continues below